 The hair starts to fade in between your forehead and the ears and thus maintains a balance between the low and high fading hairlines.

 Let’s start at the top.
 High fade starts from the very top portion.
 Your thick hair lies only at the top of your head, and then from around the forehead area, the fading starts.
 Generally, the hairline moves in a straight line towards the back of the head.

 It is the hardest.
 The hair covers only about 1.5 to 2 inches of your head from the top, and then it vanishes almost to the level of being invisible to naked eyes.
 So, if you are confident enough to show that much of your scalp area, then you can go for it.

 However, the fade does not restrict you from having some stylish haircuts.
 Some people like to have a bald effect, while some take it to the next level and create designs at the back of the head.
 In this case, generally, the hair drops at the back after creating a high fade style at the sides.

-Each of these haircuts aims at providing some versatility to those who have short hairs.
+Each of these haircuts provides some versatility to those with short hair.

 Apart from the difference in the level of tapering of hair, there is not much difference in their styles.
 While maintaining the fading part, professionals can bring out different styles from these haircuts.